Ulli-Aech/Project_Data_Thieves/README.md

 ## Dataset
-In this project we decided to collect and analyse data from four different sources.
+We decided to collect and analyse data from four different sources.
 Two of the datasets were collected via web scrapping and the other two datasets via csv file.
+An additional table was downloaded via CSV file with the purpose of connecting two tables lacking a direct connection.
 Regarding the web scrapping, the following sources were used:

 1) http://wdi.worldbank.org/table/3.4